Kapitolos/BeesButterMockUpSite/README.md

 This is a test to recreate and potentially replace the pre-exisiting website for my partners business.
-I have of course linked the Conan The Barbarian soundtrack in secret to keep things interesting.

 To Do's:
 1. At present the About and Store links simply go to the existing websites pages.
 The About page